-Different from traditional approaches for realizing a 360-degree view of the customer with a large amount of coding involved, Dynamics 365 Customer Insights (CI) is a finished SaaS solution that allows you to adopt an agile project management approach and deliver value in a matter of weeks.
+Unlike traditional approaches to realizing a customer’s 360-degree view with a large amount of coding, Dynamics 365 Customer Insights (CI) is a finished SaaS solution that allows you to adopt an agile project management approach and provide value in any case.
+Of the week.

 By reading this blog, you will learn step-by-step how to set up, configure and use Dynamics 365 Customer Insights.
 To bring this to life, we are looking at a typical customer analytics project for our example company, Contoso Coffee.

 We will introduce the business pain points, goals and high-priority use cases that Contoso has identified around their customer data initiative, and then realize a working prototype solution today.